- DJ Starlight Orchestras and Productions

 Search our directory

-They say too many chefs can ruin the broth, but the Leading Hotels of the World took its chances.
+NEW YORK They say too many chefs can ruin the broth, but the Leading Hotels of the World took its chances.
 The group, which markets a slew of top-notch international hotels, served dishes from 11 different chefs--all from high-profile restaurants--at its Leading Restaurants of New York gala dinner.
 The event was a benefit for City Harvest, the nonprofit that gathers unused food from restaurants and caterers, and delivers it to organizations that serve the hungry.
 (Keep them in mind the next time you're planning an event that might have leftovers.)

 After an hour of cocktails in the Waldorf=Astoria's Hilton Room (with its grand green marble and gold wallpaper), the crowd of hospitality folks crossed the hotel's grand entrance area to enter the Empire Room (with its blue and gold drapes), where dinner was served.
 Before the five-course meal, Paul McManus, the Leading Hotels' president and CEO, introduced Julia Erickson, City Harvest's executive director, who spoke to the group about the nonprofit's mission.